-It's up to you to decide how often you meet, and the books or articles you read (see our article above for some suggestions).
+It's up to you to decide how often you meet, and the books or articles you read.
 If possible, buy books for your reading group, and try to protect time for members to read.

 Figure out together how to best ease your community into thinking about racial justice